Last Updated on June 1, 2026

 Fly to Granada

 Granada has an airport, located about 9.5 miles (15 km) west of the city.
-Getting to the city center from there is really easy thanks to an airport bus operated by Alsa.
-One way ticket costs just €3, paid directly to the driver.
+There is bus operated by Alsa, that goes from the airport to the city center.
+One way ticket costs just €3.10, paid directly to the driver.
 The bus makes several stops, and it takes about 40 minutes to reach the city center.

 Fly to Málaga